phelipetls/blog/content/posts/introduction-to-ansible/index.md

 The usual [comparison
 operators](https://jinja.palletsprojects.com/en/latest/templates/#comparisons)
-are available, like `<`, `lt`, `<=`, `>`, `>=`, `==`, `=`, `!=`.
+are available, like `==`, `!=`, `<`, `<=`, `>`, `>=`, and it's, of course, also

-It's also possible to [combine multiple boolean expressions](https://jinja.palletsprojects.com/en/latest/templates/#logic) with `and` and `or`, as expected.
-It's very Python-like, as you can see.
+possible to [combine or transform multiple boolean expressions](https://jinja.palletsprojects.com/en/latest/templates/#logic) with `and`, `or`, `not` etc.

 # Roles

-An Ansible role is a way to organize your tasks logic by using a file structure defined by Ansible.

-A role is usually the format in which you use other people's Ansible tasks, e.g., [there is an Ansible role to install Visual Studio Code](https://github.com/gantsign/ansible-role-visual-studio-code).
-It's available in Ansible Galaxy, so we can install it with:
+An Ansible role is a way to organize your tasks logic in a file structure.
+A role is usually the format in which you use other people's Ansible tasks.
+For example, [there is an Ansible role to install Visual Studio Code](https://github.com/gantsign/ansible-role-visual-studio-code).
+It's available in Ansible Galaxy, so we can install it like this:

 ```shell-session
 $ ansible-galaxy role install gantsign.visual-studio-code
 ```

-An Ansible is usually customizable with parameters.
-For example, the `gantsign.visual-studio-code` extension has a parameter for which extensions you want it to install:
+A role is usually customizable via parameters.
+For example, the `gantsign.visual-studio-code` extension has a parameter that allows you to install extensions:

 ```yaml {hl_lines=["4-9"]}
     - role: gantsign.visual-studio-code